 onsite or a map of underground facilities during the design phase.
+Note: The Facility Operator may decide to provide markings in the field or to provide maps.

-MN State Statute 216D.04 subdivision 1(A) requires contacting GSOC in many circumstances involving contract bid proposals.
+MN State Statute 216D.04 subdivision 1A(c) and (d) requires contacting GSOC in many circumstances involving contract bid proposals.
 The law refers to these as "Plans for Excavation."
 This ticket type is a way for engineers, architects, surveyors, planners, or any person soliciting bids or entering into a contract for excavation to obtain the type, size, and general location of the facilities.
 No excavation whatsoever can be conducted on this type of ticket.